oddstream/gosol/README.md

 * S - save current position ('bookmark')
 * L - load a previously saved position (goto bookmark, handy for Freecell and Simple Simon players)

+## Work in Progress

-It currently doesn't do anything pretty after detecting a completed game.
+It currently doesn't have any sounds or do anything pretty after detecting a completed game.

-That's a lot of 'currently', but this is a work-in-progress.
+I'd like it to have a inter-user high scores table, but the Goolgle Play games services interface and setup is inpenetrable to me at the moment.

+## Live playable version

 There's a live WASM version [here](https://oddstream.games/gosol/gosol.html).

+## Acknowledgements

+Original games by Jan Wolter, David Parlett, Paul Alfille, Art Cabral, Albert Morehead, Geoffrey Mott-Smith, Zach Gage and Thomas Warfield.

+Retro card back designs by Leslie Kooy and Susan Kare.